ImransCodeHub/python-weather-app-project/README.md

-# Weather App Project
+# Weather App Project GUI

-Made a weather app showing forecasts using python GUI, Openweathermap api and tkinter for my CP1890 Python II course project.
+Made a full working weather app showing forecasts like temp, wind speed, feels like temp and many more.
+Used Python-GUI, Openweathermap api and Tkinter for this CP1890 Python II course project.